Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

-consistently delivered solutions that optimize workflows and enhance operational performance. my expertise in designing and implementing automation frameworks using UiPath, coupled with my proficiency in data analytics and machine learning, underscores his role as a catalyst for digital transformation.
+consistently delivered solutions that optimize workflows and enhance operational performance. my expertise in designing and implementing automation frameworks using UiPath, coupled with my proficiency in data analytics and machine learning, underscores my role as a catalyst for digital transformation.

 ---